April 29, 2024

 The Steel Support (For Opening Doors)

-Whenever a door system (or opening window) is integrated into a structural glass box you also need to include a steel support around the opening.
+Whenever a door system (or opening window) is integrated into a structural glass box, a steel support around the opening will be required.
 This creates the opening within the structural glass for the opening door to sit in.

 structurally glazed box extension The steel support on Drax Avenue was clad with back painted glass